pacehutt/Music-Remover/READme.md

 ---

+### License

+This application is licensed under the MIT License.
+See the LICENSE file for more information.

+---

 ### Acknowledgements 🙏

 This application was built using the spleeter library, which was created by Deezer Research.
 I am grateful to the Deezer Research team for their work on this library.